ScytheSoftware/HealthProgram/README.md

 More Than 0g Sugars: -2 Point

-0g "Added Sugars": +2 Points
+0g "Added Sugars" with some Sugar: +2 Points

+0g "Added Sugars" no Sugar: +4 Points

 More Than 0g "Added Sugars": -10 Points

-If the food item shows Carbs and Sugar separately and it isn't clear, there's "Added Sugar": -3.
+*If "Added Sugars" not there, and Sugars is 10g or higher & Carbs is 20g or higher: -6

+*If "Added Sugars" not there, and Sugars less than 10g & Carbs less than 20g: -1

+*If "Added Sugars" not there, and Sugars is 0g: +3

 ----